Before last season began, Shaun Wade encapsulated fellow Ohio State cornerback Cameron Brown by simply calling him “very, very fast.”

 In December, Brown finally put a number to those words.
 The rising junior says he ran a 4.3-second 40-yard dash in May.
 For reference, only three cornerbacks at the 2019 NFL Scouting Combine broke 4.4 seconds, and nobody ran faster than Auburn’s Jamel Dean, who clocked a 4.3-second sprint.

-But Brown, when he said his 40-yard time, made sure to note that it comes with an asterisk.
+But Brown, when he revealed his 40-yard time, made sure to note that it comes with an asterisk.
 A 4.3?
 No, no. He thinks he can do better.

 “I just came off a torn hamstring, so I think I was faster than that,” Brown told Eleven Warriors after the Big Ten championship game in December.
 “I tripped in it too, so you never know.
 I think I can run a 4.2.”

 Oh, yes.
 Now that’s the confidence of a cornerback.
 And based on his rise up the depth chart as a sophomore throughout 2019, it might be the confidence of a corner who starts opposite Wade next season.

 The Buckeyes lost Damon Arnette and Jeff Okudah to the NFL, meaning they’ll need to replace two starters.
 Wade’s move outside means whichever secondary coach is hired to replace Jeff Hafley – Kerry Coombs is widely reported to be the frontrunner – will be looking for a new starter at nickelback and outside cornerback.